 Stehekin is a remote community with limited facilities and is only accessible by foot, boat, or plane.

-There is a group shared space in Lakeview Camp reserved for backpackers heading out or coming back from a wilderness trip or PCT hikers with a valid PCTA permit.
-These sites need not be reserved separately; backpackers may camp for ONE NIGHT ONLY with a valid backpacking permit.
+There is a group shared space in Lakeview Campground reserved for backpackers heading out or coming back from a wilderness trip or PCT hikers with a valid PCTA permit.
+These sites need not be reserved separately; backpackers may camp for ONE NIGHT ONLY.

 At the Stehekin Landing area, the North Cascades Lodge at Stehekin has a small store with very limited groceries and a restaurant.
 Public showers and laundry facilities are located near the Landing, though not in the campground.